 Some scientists believe that more effective hearing aids that can better identify individual voices will be the outcome of this groundbreaking MIT study.

 The fundamental principles of hearing aid design haven’t changed very much over the years.
 A microphone to detect sound and a loudspeaker to amplify it are the basic components of hearing aids which, besides a few technology tweaks, have remained the same.
 Regrettably, that’s where one of the design’s shortcomings becomes evident.

 All frequencies are boosted with an amplification device and that includes background noise.
 Tectorial membrane research could, according to another MIT researcher, result in new, innovative hearing aid designs which would offer better speech recognition.

 Theoretically, these new-and-improved hearing aids could functionally tune to a distinct frequency range, which would allow the wearer to hear isolated sounds such as a single voice.
 With this concept, the volume of those sounds would be the only sounds amplified to aid in reception.

 Have Questions About Hearing Loss?

-If you’re going through some form of hearing loss, call us.
+If you’re going through some form of hearing loss, Call or Text Us.
 Getting you the information you need about hearing loss and the benefits of using hearing aids is our mission.